 - Time for engineer on site - This is the time it takes from the job record being created and the engineer arriving on site.

-- Time for completion - This is the time time it takes from the job being added and it being marked as completed.
+- Time for completion - This is the time it takes from the job being added and it being marked as completed.

 Like we said, don’t make promises you can’t keep, but if you make an effort to understand what your business is capable of and ensure you’re in a strong position to demonstrate that with confidence, you’re likely to work out SLAs that will suit both you and your customer.